arguellocarlos/Aria-cURLIDM/README.md

-# Aria-cURLIDM
+# IDMs
-An IDM powered by aria2 and cURL
+An IDM powered by aria2/c and cURL